Ezra–Nehemiah: Expulsion of gentiles in Ezra–Nehemiah

 Southwood goes on to discuss that both Ezra and Nehemiah display a "consciousness of ethnicity', though Southwood focuses primarily on Nehemiah's case, and the importance of the relationship between ethnicity and language.
-In Nehemiah specifically, the women that the Jews have married are named specifically as from 'Ashod, Ammon, and Moab' (Neh.
+In Nehemiah specifically, the women that the Jews have married are named specifically as from 'Ashdod, Ammon, and Moab' (Neh.
 13:23).
-The concern is then expressed that the Ashodites were connected to Nehemiah's statement of outrage when he says that 'half of their children spoke the language of Ashod... and they were not able to speak the language of Judah' (Neh.
+The concern is then expressed that the Ashdodites were connected to Nehemiah's statement of outrage when he says that 'half of their children spoke the language of Ashdod... and they were not able to speak the language of Judah' (Neh.
 13:24).
-There is some debate as to how different the language of Ashod was from the Hebrew.
+There is some debate as to how different the language of Ashdod was from the Hebrew.
 However, if the languages were similar, according to Southwood, the problem at stake would be the purity of the language.
 If this were an entirely different language altogether, the purity of the language would be concern, as well as the concern for the threat of the extinction of the Hebrew language.
 In either case, the religious and ethnic identity that is encapsuled with the Hebrew language was being put at stake.
 Southwood makes the point that Nehemiah's objection to intermarriage with foreign women, especially those aforementioned, relates to language being the symbol of ethnicity; therefore, it is not the language itself that is the problem, but rather the preservation of language is a "symptom of deeper concern about protecting ethnic identity."
 Thus, Southwood holds that both Ezra and Nehemiah are concerned about the legitimacy of their groups in relation to the experience of the exile, though Nehemiah's concern specifically emphasizes language as a potential means by which ethnicity seemed to be defined.

 Southwood makes some points in her article in how the terms "race", "ethnicity", and "nationalism" can be used in translations of Ezra 9–10.
 She points out that there are multiple problems not only inside the text but in work of the scholars as well.
 Although it is evident that the terms "ethnicity" and "race" have similarities, one is just a secondary term of another.
 This however does not make the text easily translated and makes the expression of those terms as Southwood puts it not "appropriate" on any level.
 She argues that the text focuses on the distinction between the "people of the land" and the "Holy seed", rather than on physical difference such as skin and hair color, which in any case do not really differ between these two populations.
 Thus the term "ethnicity" may be best in relation to the people in general, but in relation to intermarriage Southwood feels that "nationalism" and "ethnicity" both do justice.
 She claims that the term "race" is not needed and is used in a negative manner.